Online MSN Faculty

 She earned a doctorate of nursing practice from the University of Alabama in Huntsville, a Master of Science in Nursing (Clinical Nurse Specialist - Adult Health Nursing) from the University of North Carolina at Charlotte, a Bachelor of Science in Nursing degree from Wingate University and a Diploma in Nursing from North Carolina Baptist Hospital School of Nursing.

-Grace Buttriss, DNP, RN, FNP-BC, CNL, Assistant Professor
+Grace Buttriss, DNP, RN, FNP-BC, CNL, Associate Professor

-She is a member of the Sigma Theta Tau International Honor Society for Nursing, and serves as the Treasurer for the Charlotte Chapter and the National Continuing Education Committee for the National Association of Pediatric Nurse Practitioners.
+She is a member of the Sigma Theta Tau International Honor Society for Nursing, and serves as the Treasurer for the Charlotte Chapter.
 She also currently serves as a nurse scientist and family nurse practitioner at Novant Health.
-She developed the Advanced Physical Assessment Chapter in the CNL Certification Review Text and is a manuscript reviewer for the Journal of Clinical Nursing, Dermatology Nurses Association Journal, and McMaster University Manuscript Evidence Rating in Ontario.
+She developed the Advanced Physical Assessment Chapter in the CNL Certification Review Text (Editions 1 and 2) and is a manuscript reviewer for the Journal of Clinical Nursing, Dermatology Nurses Association Journal, and McMaster University Manuscript Evidence Rating in Ontario.

 Jesus Hernandez, Ph.D., Assistant Professor